nand2mario/usb_hid_host/doc/usb_hid_host.md

 ## Design overview

-This core is built to handle USB keyboards, mice and gamepads because I find no suitable options for small FPGAs like the Tang Nano series and boards with Lattice ice40/ECP5.
+This core is built to handle USB keyboards, mice and gamepads because I found no suitable options for small FPGAs like the Tang Nano series and boards with Lattice ice40/ECP5.
 The features of the design are,

   * A small and efficient USB host controller core capable of supporting common HID devices such as keyboards, mice and gamepads.
   * No CPU is required.
 The core handles all layers of the USB protocol relevant to HID devices.